3hk-x/3HK-Movie/README.md

 # 3HK-Movie
-Flexible Cloudstream setup to explore and organize movies, series, and more with ease.
+Flexible Cloudstream setup to explore and organize movies, series, and more with ease.<br>
+---
+**⚠️ Important Note: This content is primarily designed for *Android* devices.
+However, *iPhone* users don’t need to worry you can still enjoy it on your computer by using an emulator such as [Bluestacks](filename=BlueStacksInstaller_5.22.102.1003_native_beb10eee792c1f938839f878d811af56_MDs1LDM7MTUsMTsxNSw0OzE1LDU7MTU=.exe), [MSI](https://download-2.msi.com/uti_exe/nb/MSI-APP-Player.zip), or any similar option.**
+---

 ## Installing
 This guide walks you through installing and setting up CloudStream to enhance your streaming experience.
   * Step 1 : Install the CloudStream base app [Stable](https://github.com/recloudstream/cloudstream/releases/tag/v4.5.4) <br>